 Why is that important?
-Increased bile acid binding capacity means that bile acids are recirculated less as your body processes food, utilizing cholesterol more efficiently and reducing the body’s absorption of fat, reducing your risk of heart disease.
+Increased bile acid binding capacity means that bile acids are recirculated less as your body processes food, utilizing cholesterol more efficiently and reducing the body’s absorption of fat, thus lowering your risk of heart disease.
 Poor bile acid binding capacity is also associated with increased cancer risk, so make sure to steam those bell peppers to get the most out of them you can.
-(3)

-3. Supports healthy eyes
+3. Supports Healthy Eyes

-Lutein is already a well-accepted natural treatment for macular degeneration, the leading cause of blindness in older adults.
+Lutein is already a well-accepted to help with macular degeneration, the leading cause of blindness in older adults.
 By filtering out short-wavelength UV light that can easily damage the retina, this antioxidant helps protect the degeneration of eye cells that lead to this disease.

-Bell pepper nutrition contains more than one sickness-fighting power punch!
+Bell pepper nutrition contains more than one sickness-fighting power punch.
 The high presence of vitamin A is essential to fighting both serious diseases, such as cancer, as well as more short-term illnesses, such as the common cold.

 Much research has been conducted on the immune-boosting benefits of vitamin A supplementation, especially in low- and middle-income nations where children are extremely susceptible to vitamin deficiencies that lead to illness and disease.
-In one study out of London, vitamin A supplementation increased childhood mortality by an astonishing 24 percent, while also noting that a deficiency in this nutrient increased the children’s immunity to things such as diarrhea and measles.
+In one study out of London, vitamin A supplementation decreased childhood mortality by an astonishing 24 percent, while also noting that a deficiency in this nutrient increased the children’s immunity to things such as diarrhea and measles.

 If you undergo a significant amount of stress, bell peppers may also help improve your immunity because of their high vitamin C content.
-People who have high amounts of vitamin C in their system are less likely to contract everything from colds to cancer, and vitamin C is essential to correcting the weakened immune system associated with high stress levels.
-(7)
+People who have high amounts of vitamin C in their systems are less likely to contract everything from colds to cancer, and vitamin C is essential to correcting the weakened immune system associated with high stress levels.

 In general, bell peppers are one food that can help reduce inflammation in your body, which is actually at the root of most diseases.

 One such benefit of bell peppers is the high presence of vitamin B6, which increases the levels of serotonin and norepinephrine, sometimes referred to as the “happy hormones.”
-High levels of these hormones are associated with improved mood, higher energy levels and more concentration, while low levels have been commonly linked with several mental disorders such as ADHD.
-(8)
+High levels of these hormones are associated with improved mood, higher energy levels and more concentration, while low levels have been commonly linked with several mental disorders, such as ADHD.

 A vitamin B6 deficiency has also been shown to contribute to cognitive impairment that comes with age and may even increase risk of Alzheimer’s and/or dementia.
-(9)

-Not only is a large amount of vitamin C good for your immune system, but it’s also great for your skin!
+Not only is a large amount of vitamin C good for your immune system, but it’s also great for your skin.
 This, along with the carotenoids found in bell peppers, improves the health of your skin and promotes collagen production.

-Not only does folate help reduce birth defects, it also promotes healthy neural tube development, helps in a child growing to an appropriate birth rate before delivery, and causes the face and heart to develop properly.
+Not only does folate help reduce birth defects, but it also promotes healthy neural tube development, helps in a child growing to an appropriate birth rate before delivery, and causes the face and heart to develop properly.

 Peppers have been a popular food for many families for thousands of years.
 The earliest record of the pepper is from 6,100 years ago in southwestern Ecuador, where families would grow them in their own farms.
-(10)

-The earliest mention of the bell pepper specifically occurred in 1699, when Lionel Wafer mentioned it as growing in the Ithsmus of America in his book, A New Voyage and Description of the Isthmus of America.
-Again in 1774, Edward Long mentioned them when writing about various varieties of pepper currently being cultivated in Jamaica.
-(11)
+The earliest mention of the bell pepper specifically occurred in 1699, when Lionel Wafer mentioned it as growing in the Isthmus of America in his book, “A New Voyage and Description of the Isthmus of America.”
+Again in 1774, Edward Long mentioned the peppers when writing about various varieties being cultivated in Jamaica.

 Interestingly, the term “pepper” was assigned to this food by Christopher Columbus when importing them back to Europe from the Americas.
-Although they have little in common with the peppercorn which first bore the name, the spicy flavor of different types of what we now know as peppers inspired him to consider them a member of the same family.
+Although they have little in common with the peppercorn that first bore the name, the spicy flavor of different types of what we now know as peppers inspired him to consider them a member of the same family.

-The bell pepper is also unique because it lacks the capsaicin found in other cultivars in the species Capsicum annum.
+The bell pepper is also unique because it lacks the capsaicin found in other cultivars in the species Capsicum annuum.
 Due to a recessive form of a gene, this is the only variety of pepper that provides only sweet flavor without the burning sensation of its brothers.

 Buying your bell peppers organic is not only important because of the presence of pesticides, but because organic bell peppers contain a much better antioxidant load.
 Researchers in Poland discovered in 2012 that organic bell peppers contain “significantly more vitamin C, total carotenoids, β-carotene, α-carotene, cis-β-carotene, total phenolic acids and flavonoids compared with [non-organic varieties].”
-(12)